 Description: Students from Metz and Sanchez elementary schools will learn in a bright, modern school with flexible classrooms, serving both communities at the Sanchez site.
 The modernized Sanchez is a \$25 million investment from the 2017 Bond program.
 Metz will close and resources will be combined and invested to enhance academic programming at Sanchez.
-The campus communities will provide input on the programming offered at the modernized Sanchez school.
+Using the School Changes Implementation Team concept (see Appendix C), the district will support the communities through the transition, including responding to the social and emotional needs of the students, families, and staff.
+Additionally, as part of the process, the campus communities will provide input on the programming offered at the modernized Sanchez site.